Welcome to the UNT WiFi Network (Official Site)

 * News and Announcements *

-The Information Technology Shared Services (ITSS) department supports an extensive wifi network that includes the UNT Denton campus, UNT Discovery Park, UNT Dallas campus, downtown Dallas System offices and the UNT Law School.
-Service is also provided to Woodhill Square, Kristen Farmer Autism Center, the Rafes Urban Astronomy Center and the Water Research Field Station.
+The Information Technology Shared Services (ITSS) department supports an extensive WiFi network that includes the UNT Denton campus, UNT Discovery Park, UNT Dallas campus, downtown Dallas UNT System offices, the UNT Dallas College of Law and UNT at Frisco.
+Service is also provided to UNT Woodhill Square, Kristen Farmer Autism Center, the Rafes Urban Astronomy Center and the Water Research Field Station.